Mottness induced superfluid phase fluctuation with increased density: Mottness induced superfluid phase fluctuation with increased density

-Such a large extended hard-core implies that the essential kinetic processes will be easily renormalized at moderate density due to blocking and jamming between the low-energy $d$-wave bosons.
+Concerning the main puzzles of the strong phase fluctuation and diminishing superfluidity density at high carrier density, we will now show that the EBL also provides a simple resolution through its ``extended hard-core constraint''.
+Such a large extended hard-core implies that the essential kinetic processes will be easily suppressed at moderate density due to blocking and jamming between the low-energy $d$-wave bosons.
 Figure~\ref{fig2}(d) shows a simple estimation of the special case, in which each of the bosons reach minimum non-zero mobility on average, being able to hop back and forth between two sites.
 The corresponding density, 2 holes (1 boson) / 8 atomic sites $= 25\%$, marks the approximate maximum doping level of superfluidity, above which the $d$-wave bosons become nearly impossible to move and thus unable to maintain phase coherence.
 Interestingly, this 25\% coincides very well with the experimentally observed end of the superconducting dome in overdoped cuprates in general~\cite{Dagotto}.
 Therefore, this mechanism offers a simple and natural explanation of the key puzzle of strong phase fluctuation in the overdoped cuprates.

 We employ the well-known Gutzwiller $g$-factor approximation~\cite{Gutzwiller,Kotliar2} $\tilde{\tau}_{ii^\prime}\rightarrow g_{ii^\prime}\tilde{\tau}_{ii^\prime}$ as the simplest way to capture this renormalization of the kinetic process.
-The $g$-factors are calculated via two numerical approaches~\cite{supplementary}.
+The $g$-factors are calculated via two numerical approaches (See Appendix~\ref{gfac}).
 First, we count statistically the probability of each hopping under the constraint at various doping level.
 Figure~\ref{fig3}(a) shows that the resulting $g$-factors are approximately $g \sim 1 - \delta/0.3$.
 Second, we calculate the $g$-factor using VMC based on a noninteracting BEC wavefunction under the constraint.
 The resulting $g$-factors in Fig~\ref{fig3}(b) resemble Fig~\ref{fig3}(a) very well.
-As expected, both results decrease rapidly and become rather small beyond 25\%.
+As expected, both results decrease rapidly and become rather small beyond 25\% doping and diminish around 30\%.